-Assessment of a significant deviation (standard formula and internal models)
+Assessment of a significant deviation (SCR)

-For the purposes of Article 37(1)(a) and (b) of Directive 2009/138/EC, in concluding that the risk profile of an insurance or reinsurance undertaking deviates significantly from the assumptions underlying the Solvency Capital Requirement as calculated using the standard formula or an internal model, supervisory authorities shall take into account all relevant factors including the following:
+1. For the purposes of Article 37(1)(a) and (b) of Directive 2009/138/EC, in concluding that the risk profile of an insurance or reinsurance undertaking deviates significantly from the assumptions underlying the Solvency Capital Requirement as calculated using the standard formula or an internal model, supervisory authorities shall take into account all relevant factors including the following:

-the findings arising out of the supervisory review process conducted under Article 36 of Directive 2009/138/EC;
+(a) the findings arising out of the supervisory review process conducted under Article 36 of Directive 2009/138/EC;

-the nature, type and size of the deviation;
+(b) the nature, type and size of the deviation;

-the likelihood and severity of any adverse impact on policyholders and beneficiaries;
+(c) the likelihood and severity of any adverse impact on policyholders and beneficiaries;

-the level of sensitivity of the assumptions to which the deviation relates;
+(d) the level of sensitivity of the assumptions to which the deviation relates;

-the anticipated duration and volatility over the duration of the deviation.
+(e) the anticipated duration and volatility of the deviation over the duration of the deviation.

 Article 267 CA2